About our service

 Please note the service can only offer care, support and intervention to people experiencing psychosexual problems and following a referral from your GP.

 For gender support please click here.

 Trans, Non-Binary and Intersex people can now access a free counselling service in Cheshire and Wirral.
 This service is available at any stage of your social and/or medical journey.

 Pyschosexual Service only **

-Our Pyschosexual Service is currently providing appointments using a video consultation platform called Attend Anywhere.
-This is really easy to use and enables our therapist to engage with you digitally whilst face to face appointments are limited.
-Once we have successfully booked your e-consult (video consultation) at an agreed date and time (like we would if you were attending in person), you will receive a text confirming your appointment details with a link to follow to our e-consult online page.
+Our Pyschosexual Service is currently providing face to face appointments or a video consultation.
+This is really easy to use and enables our therapist to engage with you digitally if preferred. if you choose video consultation, once we have successfully booked your e-consult (video consultation) at an agreed date and time (like we would if you were attending in person), you will receive a text confirming your appointment details with a link to follow to our e-consult online page.
 This page will have the link to our virtual waiting area that you will enter 10 minutes prior to your appointment slot.

 Before booking your e-consult appointment, it's worth considering the following: